Role of hormonal imbalances play in fertility struggles

 How Hormonal Imbalances Affect Fertility

 Imbalances in pregnancy hormones influence both genders by interfering with their reproductive functions.
-Knowing the exact pregnancy hormones and their disruptions and how they affect fertility is important for discovering and addressing possible causes of infertility.
+Knowing the role of pregnancy hormones and how they affect fertility is important for discovering and addressing possible causes of infertility.

 Oestrogen Imbalance and Infertility

-In women, an oestrogen imbalance can also lead to mood swings, breast tenderness, and changes in menstrual cycles.
+Other symptoms: Oestrogen imbalance in women can also lead to mood swings, breast tenderness, and changes in menstrual cycles, impacting both physical and emotional well-being.

 Progesterone Imbalance and Infertility